derek2403/token2049/README.md

 That question sparked LeftAI.
 By combining natural language processing with AI function calling (powered by Phala's confidential computing network), contact management, and smart contract automation, we created an interface where anyone can execute crypto transactions as easily as sending a text message.

-This exploration led us to build LeftAI as a **Celo MiniPay app** - a mobile-first, PWA-optimized application that:
+This exploration led us to build LeftAI as a **Celo MiniPay MiniApp** - a mobile-first, PWA-optimized application that:

 - **Understands natural language commands** using RedPill AI (Phala Network)
 - **Resolves contacts automatically** with @mentions (like Twitter/Slack)